Post fromProfessor Andrews:

 at has survived the centuries since they were abandoned.
 As such, visitors get to see the remains of the “real” site.
 Moreover, the impact of tourism is minimized by insuring that visitors do not walk over the ruins.
 The Copalita Park, covering 81 hectares (about 200 acres), is designed

-with a masonry pathway that leads through the
+with a masonry pathway that leads through thesite and the surrounding tropical forest.

 Therefore, visitors get an incredible micro-diversity of eco-systems.
 Our class had the immense good fortune to see the beautiful ruins while passing through to get a tour of the park from the famous Mesoamerican archaeologist Raúl Matadamas Diaz, who directed the El Proyecto Arqueológico Bocana del Río Copalita, Huatulco, Oaxaca (The Copalita Archaeological Project at Mouth of the Copalita River).